python-control/python-control/doc/xferfcn.rst

 ----------------------------

-The following basic attributes and methods are available for :class:`StateSpace` objects:
+The following basic attributes and methods are available for :class:`TransferFunction` objects:

 .. autosummary::

-   ~StateSpace.num_array
+   ~TransferFunction.num_array
-   ~StateSpace.den_array
+   ~TransferFunction.den_array
-   ~StateSpace.shape
+   ~TransferFunction.shape
-   ~StateSpace.poles
+   ~TransferFunction.poles
-   ~StateSpace.zeros
+   ~TransferFunction.zeros
-   ~StateSpace.dcgain
+   ~TransferFunction.dcgain
-   ~StateSpace.sample
+   ~TransferFunction.sample
-   ~StateSpace.returnScipySignalLTI
+   ~TransferFunction.returnScipySignalLTI

-A complete list of attributes, methods, and properties is available in the :class:`~control.StateSpace` class documentation.
+A complete list of attributes, methods, and properties is available in the :class:`TransferFunction` class documentation.

 Frequency domain methods